niaid/dsb/README.md

 # add the assay to the Seurat object
 singlet = SetAssayData(object = singlet, slot = "CITE", new.data = normalized_matrix)
 ```

+### notes // NIAID

+A review of this code has been conducted, no critical errors exist, and
+to the best of the authors knowledge, there are no problematic file
+paths, no local system configuration details, and no passwords or keys
+included in this code.

+Primary author(s): Matt Mulè
+Organizational contact information: General: john.tsang AT nih.gov,
+code: mulemp AT nih.gov
+Date of release: Oct 7 2020
+Version: NA
+License details: NA
+Description: code to reproduce analysis of manuscript
+Usage instructions: Provided in this markdown
+Example(s) of usage: NA
+Proper attribution to others, when applicable: NA

+### code check